rparnas/sicp-ex/readme.md

 * Improvement: Reference physical page numbers
 * Improvement: Include more utilit code.
 * Improvement: Better document the expected dependencies between exercises
-* Improvement: Make interpreter reload script work without having to use a batch script.
+* Improvement: Make interpreter reload script work without having to use a bash script.
 * Improvement: Uncomment parts of prompt with code needed for the answer.
 * Improvement: Included "copied from book code" required for answers and which is not part of the exercise prompt.